 Skip to main content

-• Rust 1.70+ for Rust SDK and smart contracts
+• Rust + Cargo — for writing and building contracts

 • WASM target: rustup target add wasm32-unknown-unknown